MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 - Number of Production Apps (The definition of a Production App is 50 active sessions or active sessions by 5 unique users for the same app in a month.)

-On the graphs, you will be able to see your app creation trend, your top active departments, and environments with the highest number of apps.
+On the graphs, you'll be able to see your app creation trend, your top active departments, and environments with the highest number of apps.
 A list view of all apps enables you to sort your apps by unique users, sessions, users and groups shared with, and last launched date.

 Filters on this page can help you narrow down this view by app owner, app display name, environment, maker department and connector used.